 The people responsible for Safeguarding & Child Protection within our school are Mrs Stocker, Mr Hartley, and Mrs Whitehurst.

 As you will be aware children are growing increasingly interested in social media and the opportunities it presents them.
 Whilst it is hard to believe our children would be encouraged to overshare, incidents of misuse are growing and we ask that you take a short look at the documents below where we have created a Parents comprehensive list of the 17 most common Apps children may use and the potential threats/dangers they may be exposed to.

-The latest It’s Not Okay Week of action – organised by the multi-agency Project Phoenix team – which ran from 31 October to 6 November and aimed to raise awareness of child sexual exploitation and, in particular, encourage people to stay alert to anyone who may be vulnerable while travelling.
+The It’s Not Okay scheme– organised by the multi-agency Project Phoenix team – is aimed to raise awareness of child sexual exploitation and, in particular, encourage people to stay alert to anyone who may be vulnerable while travelling.

 During the Week of Action, Tameside Phoenix team visited train and bus stations, schools and Ashton Moss leisure complex to raise awareness of CSE safety messages.
 Tameside taxi and cab drivers also received training in spotting the signs of CSE.
 There was also multi-agency visits to Tameside premises where intelligence suggests there may be links to CSE activity.

 Arundale Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and members of the wider school community to share this commitment.
 For full details of our safeguarding arrangements please refer to the Safeguarding policy.

 Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact our designated person(s) for safeguarding:- Mrs Stocker, Designated Safeguarding Lead or Mr Hartley and Mrs Whitehurst, Deputy Designated Safeguarding Leads.